FY 2016 Report to Congress on Outcome Evaluations of Administration for Native Americans Projects

 Administration for Children and Families, Administration for Native Americans

-Access · American Indians, Alaska Natives, and Native Hawaiians · Behavioral health · Cultural competency · Environmental health · Food security and nutrition · Population health · Statistics and data · Sustainability of programs · Wellness, health promotion, and disease prevention
+Access · American Indian, Alaska Native, or Native Hawaiian · Behavioral health · Cultural competency · Environmental health · Food security and nutrition · Population health · Statistics and data · Sustainability of programs · Wellness, health promotion, and disease prevention